Dominant H-Eigenvectors of Tensor Kronecker Products Do Not Decouple: Discussion and special cases

 We initially thought this theorem would also be true for $H$-eigenvalues because Qi found their properties more similar to traditional eigenvalues.
 Consequently, it was a surprise to find these counterexamples.
-Although we settled on \verb#HomotopyContinuation.jl# to analyze what happens for complex $H$-eigenvalues, we did initial studies using the AReigST software~\citep{cui2014all} for real $H$-eigenvalues.
-In all cases, randomly sampling tensors rapidly led to finding counterexamples, showing they are not at all rare.
+There are special cases where it does hold, however.
+We begin with the simplest case.

-We have other studies that show similar failures for positive $2 \times 2 \times 2 \times 2$ tensors.
-But we elected to present only the simplest counterexample.
-These other results suggest that it is a widespread class of tensors where this theorem fails.
-The Kronecker product result for $H$-eigenvectors does hold for diagonal tensors, which is a corollary of part (c) of Theorem~1 in \citet{Qi-2005-Z-eigenvalues}.
-Finding other special cases remains an interesting study.
+\begin{theorem} Let $\cmA$ and $\cmB$ be diagonal tensors.
+Then $\cmB \kron \cmA$ is also diagonal.
+Moreover, the $H$-eigenvalues of $\cmB \kron \cmA$ are simply the products of the $H$-eigenvalues of $\cmB$ and $\cmA$. \end{theorem} This theorem holds because the $H$-eigenvalues of a diagonal tensor are simply the diagonal elements, which is shown in part (c) of Theorem~1 in \citet{Qi-2005-Z-eigenvalues}.